 - Supervise older children, who might not know they shouldn't give some foods to younger kids.

 Which Toys and Other Small Objects Are Choking Hazards?

 - toys with small parts and doll accessories

 - jewelry (rings, earrings, pins, etc.)

 - Always follow all manufacturers' age recommendations when buying toys.
-Some toys have small parts that can cause choking, so heed all warnings on a toy's packaging.

 - Never buy vending-machine toys for small children; these toys do not have to meet safety regulations and often contain small parts.